 The Developmental Disabilities Planning Institute (DDPI), directed by Carrie Conger, includes four full-time staff, three part-time staff, and three student survey administrators.
 Ms. Conger is responsible for supervising all aspects of the DDPI.
 The project coordinators are responsible for training and supervising part-time interviewers; managing the DDPI Help Line; reviewing incoming survey requests, preparing reports and correspondence; administering assessments; overseeing data entry; monitoring the data collection process for project research evaluation; assisting in the creation and maintenance of DDPI’s data and information management systems; verifying, processing and analyzing survey data; and acting as liaison to respondents and all other project clients and activities.

-The Developmental Disabilities Planning Institute of the BCSR conducts on-line assessments for the New Jersey Division of Developmental Disabilities (DDD).
-This data collection project assesses the functional abilities, medical status, and service needs among New Jersey residents who are applying for services from the DDD.
-The DDPI unit programmed the New Jersey Comprehensive Assessment Tool (NJ CAT) survey into Qualtrics, beta tested its functionality on-line, tracks all assessments and conducts follow ups on those not completed on a timely basis; staffs a help line for family and agency respondents; creates datasets, manages the data; and conducts analyses regarding competency assessments, levels of need, and challenging behaviors with attention to living arrangements and regional differences.
+The DDPI of the BCSR conducts on-line assessments for the New Jersey Division of Developmental Disabilities (DDD).
+This data collection effort assesses the functional abilities, medical status, and service needs among New Jersey residents who are applying for services from the DDD.
+The DDPI team programmed the New Jersey Comprehensive Assessment Tool (NJ CAT) survey into Qualtrics and beta tested its functionality on-line.
+The team now tracks all assessments and conducts follow ups on those not completed on a timely basis; staffs a help line for family and agency respondents; creates datasets and manages the data; and conducts analyses regarding competency assessments, levels of need, and challenging behaviors with attention to living arrangements and regional differences.
 In total, there are approximately 30,000 adults in New Jersey receiving DDD services.
-The DDPI has completed over 16,000 NJ CAT assessments and fielded over 5,000 messages through the Help Desk.
+The DDPI has completed over 20,000 NJ CAT assessments and fielded over 5,000 messages through the Help Desk.